-The engineering sector in India attracts immense interest from foreign players as it has a favorable environment and has an advantage in terms of manufacturing costs, technology and innovation.
-The above, combined with favorable regulatory policies and growth in the manufacturing sector has enabled several foreign players to invest in India.
+The engineering sector in India attracts immense interest from foreign players.It has a favourable environment and has an advantage in terms of manufacturing costs, technology and innovation.
+The above, combined with favourable regulatory policies and growth in the manufacturing sector has enabled several foreign players to invest in India.
 “Thanks to improved monetary and fiscal policies, as well as lower oil prices, the Indian economy has stabilized and now boasts the highest growth among G20 economies,” according to the GCI report.

 In today’s highly competitive and dynamic environment, market competition forces organizations to improve productivity and enhance their competiveness.
 Consequently, the matter of assessing and improving competitiveness in different industry of several countries has received increased attention in recent times.

 In addition, it has been observed that engineering industries need to focus and invest more on operational improvement and optimization.
 Value adders/ operators play a key role in operations in spite of the application of machinery and equipment.
 As per challenges raised by the industry, few listed are low productivity, over staffing, poor labor relations, inefficient handling of operator challenges, high wages and lack of trained or skilled workforce.
 It can be inferred that all these issues are fallouts of lower manpower productivities and hence scientific approach towards efficiency improvement is the need of the hour.

 India has come a long way and traversed the concepts of Quality Management Systems (ISO) then Total Quality Management (TQM) and now it aims to go beyond these frameworks.
 The situation demands for building competitiveness across sectors and specifically in the engineering sector which is pivotal growth driver for the country.